aditi9783/ScarTrek/README.md

   -c COVTHRES, --covthres COVTHRES
                         Minimum read coverage required at a position to detect an indel (default: 20)
+  -q MAPQ, --mapq MAPQ  Minimum average mapping quality required at a position
+                        to detect an indel.
+This requires Samtools as well as .bam and .bai files.
+Set this parameter to 0 if do not want to use this filter. (default: 10) -s SBALANCE, --sbalance SBALANCE
-  -g GENESEQ, --geneseq GENESEQ
+                        Minimum forward/reverse strand balance required at a position to detect an indel (default: 0.05) -g GENESEQ, --geneseq GENESEQ
                         Gene sequences in the reference genome, default
                         reference: M. tuberculosis (default: